 A Cool and Creamy Pineapple Dessert For Baby

-Today we thought we’d share with you a very simple but healthy baby food recipe sent into us by a reader, Mum Elise from St Ives in Cornwall, England.
-Elise told us
+Today we thought we’d share a very simple but healthy baby food recipe sent to us by a reader, Mum Elise from St Ives in Cornwall, England.

 2 tbsp crushed pineapple (tinned/canned, in its own juice)